-GINNA CHRISTENSEN: It’s counterintuitive, but the worst mistake people make when cleaning rugs is using store-bought stain removers.
-They ruin the rug, eat up the natural fibers, and discolor the area where the stain was.
+GINNA CHRISTENSEN: It may seem counterintuitive, but the worst mistake people make is to use store-bought stain removers.
+They'll ruin the rug, eat up its natural fibers, and discolor the area where the stain was.

-AMBER LEWIS: Don’t use harsh cleaners!
-Sometimes the more natural the solution, the better.
-That said, if a spill or stain is really bad, turn to the pros and don’t try to fix yourself.
+AMBER LEWIS: Don’t use harsh cleaners: The more natural the solution, the better.
+That said, if a spill or stain is really bad, consult a rug-cleaning professional; don’t try to fix it yourself.

-MD: What is the best way to clean a rug when there’s a spill?
+MD: What's the best way to clean a rug after a spill?

-GC: First blot the area—do not rub in—then douse with water and blot again until all of the liquid has been removed.
+GC: First, blot the area.
+(Don't rub it!)
+Then, apply clean water and blot again until all of the liquid has been removed from the rug.
 If the stain persists, have the rug professionally cleaned.

 MD: What’s the most common mistake people make with small rugs?

-GC: My suggestion when using a small special rug is to layer it over inexpensive sisal.
-I also love using small rugs in bedrooms on either side of the bed like you often see in Europe.
-We also drape flatweave and some low pile antiques over coffee tables, chairs, and sometimes on the end of the bed.
-It adds a great, unexpected detail and bit of color.
+GC: Usually, people forget that you can layer a small rug over a larger one.
+For example, layer a small, special rug over an inexpensive sisal one.
+I also love using small rugs in bedrooms on either side of the bed, like you often see in Europe.
+Drape flatweave and low-pile antique rugs over coffee tables, chairs, and even on the end of a bed: It creates an unexpected, interesting detail in the room while giving it a bit of color, too.

-AL: Layer, layer, layer!
-I recently installed a project that I found a bunch of cool rugs for, but all were small.
-I just layered a few together, and I achieved a really cool look.
+AL: Yes!
+Layer, layer, layer.
+I found a bunch of cool rugs for a project, but all of them were small.
+When I layered a few alongside and on top of one another I achieved a really cool look.

-MD: What’s the secret to layering rugs properly?
+MD: What are the secrets to layering rugs properly?

-GC: Have fun with it, and play.
+GC: Have fun with it and play around.
 We love layering rugs on the floor, especially for parties.
-A series of Moroccan rugs works nicely in creating a soft, inviting area.
-Kilims are also a great choice because of the nature of the flatweave.
-We have the best success when we pick a common color or style of weave to mix together.
-You can also layer small special vintage pieces on top of a larger sisal rug for a tailored finished look.
+A series of Moroccan rugs works nicely to create a soft, inviting area.
+Kilims are great choices, too, because their flatweave designs are similar.
+Layer a few smaller vintage rugs atop a large, sisal rug for a more tailored look.

-AL: Try to stick with similar colors within the rug, and try not to have too many competing patterns.
-Sometimes I’ll layer a striped rug with a bold kilim and know that’s enough.
+AL: Try to stick with similar colors within the rug, and don't choose rugs with too many competing patterns.
+I sometimes like to combine a simple, striped rug with a bold kilim, too.